 Seven-minute frosting is named for the length of time it must be beaten in the final stage.
 Made with beaten egg whites, it’s similar to meringue, but is more stable and sturdy enough for piping yet still has a delicate flavor and lighter-than-air texture.
 The frosting will harden quickly, so have the cake you are going to frost already prepared before making the frosting and spread it on while the beaten egg whites and sugar are still pliable.
-Once frosted, the cake may sit out for several hours before being served.–Martha Stewart
+Once frosted, the cake may sit out for up to several hours before being served, but no longer than that.–Martha Stewart

 LC Naming Conventions Note